brant654/comp3715/README.md

 npm install express-json

+There is also a zip file called Website project zip located on the github which contains all the files and modules required to run the server.

 Once these modules are installed you can use the command node server.js to start the server.
 Node must be installed in order to run the server.